13 Things You Never Knew About Penguins (and How to Help Them)

 Penguins experience a “catastrophic molt” annually where they shed all of their feathers as new ones push through underneath.
 Molting can take 14 to 21 days, during which time penguins not only have bad hair days, they aren’t waterproof.
 Since they can’t swim, they can’t catch fish.
 “They compensate by eating immense amounts of food prior to molting and using the extra weight as an energy source during this period,” explains Fernandez.
 Check out these 60 adorable animal photos that will make you say “awww!”

 They don’t hang out with polar bears

 Penguins and polar bears are often depicted as neighbors in cartoons, but the two species only ever see each other in zoos.
 That’s because polar bears live in the northern hemisphere, and penguins live on or below the equator, says Eric Fox, penguin trainer at Mystic Aquarium in Mystic, Connecticut.
-Check out these National Geographic photos of baby animals and their mamas that will warm your heart.

 Not all penguins live in Antarctica

 Of the 18 different species of penguins, only the Emperor and the Adelie prefer the snow and ice near the South Pole.
 According to Fox, the majority live in temperate-to-tropical environments like Australia, New Zealand, South America, South Africa, and Namibia.
 Discovery Kids reports that the Galapagos Islands, located on the equator, is the warmest place that penguins live.

 They have built-in swim goggles